wrightben/codeeval/Word Search Solver (JavaScript).md

 #### ANOMALIES AND ERRATA

-Because of the way search works, unusual results happen when the following things are true:
+Unusual or interesting results happen when the following things are true:

 * "Fun" appears more than once, or "Fun|uF", and other "duplicates"
 * Both "Fun" and "Funny" are both included